Ted Baker: Decline and fall

 In October 2022, after years of troubles, and falling sales, Ted Baker was acquired by Authentic Brands Group (ABG) for £211 million.
 Authentic Brands, owners of Reebok and the David Beckham brands, pledged to revive the fortunes of the Ted Baker brand.
 Under the terms of the ABG takeover, Ted Baker plc's shareholders were paid £1.10 per share, as the deal marked the end of the company's listing on the London Stock Exchange.
 Despite the takeover, the decline of Ted Baker continued without any sign of reversal.
 In June 2023, Osborne stepped down as the company's chief executive.
-By March 2024, the number of UK stores had fallen from 192 in 2018, to 86.
-Ted Baker's European stores have also fallen sharply, from 98 to 46, as Ted Baker stores across the world have closed in recent years.

 In February 2024, ABG severed ties with AARC, the company which had been running its Ted Baker stores and e-commerce business in Europe.
 AARC had reportedly "failed to inject promised funding into the business and meet its financial obligations to Authentic".
 The company also announced in February that it could not pay rent for its British shops.
 In March it was announced that No Ordinary Designer Label (NODL), the holding company for Ted Baker's retail and online operations in the UK and Europe, had filed intention to appoint administrators to the European operations of the ailing business.
 The move puts up to 1,000 jobs at risk.
 ABG's chief strategy and transition officer John McNamara blamed the problems to the period of AARC control.

 Analysing the brand's fall in 2024, financial expert Gary Hemming, said: "Ted Baker has faced a torrid few years after their founder left the business in 2019 following allegations of inappropriate behaviour.
 This had led to a real domino effect for the brand as reputational damage coupled with instability in the company hierarchy saw Ted Baker head into the pandemic in a sorry state.
 While most retail brands reacted quickly and adapted to the new market, there was a feeling that Ted Baker, already reeling, failed to do so.
 From there, a death spiral has ensued as the brand has slipped to irrelevance, being replaced by newer, fresher brands that have managed to capture the interest of shoppers."
-As of March 2024, Ted Baker stores are still open, and online orders are still being taken, however the website notes that 'Orders are Currently Delayed'.
-Ted Baker has not updated their company timeline since 2018.